 Ahh, the combo of numbers 1 and 2- a learning object is nearly anything, as long as it has been described with a meta-data.
 So slap some Dublin Core on Mr Fike the math teacher (actually, he was my math teacher in 2nd grade, but lacked meta-data… we had our own meta-descriptors for him) and he is a learning object, or toss some IMS over the Librarian’s hair, and she is meta-data….

 Do any of these alone or all of these combined make the whole soup easier to sip?
 Gag….

 The search for a single, encompassing definition is futile as you end up dividing camps between the “it must be digital” vs “it is anything”, to the notion that you need metadata or assessment, to some feeble attempt to quantify how big or small it is…., well definitions end up being what individuals or groups want them to be.

 Could we just move off the definitions for a while and come back to it in 20 years and write a retrospective??

 Now about this number 13, that is something worth worrying about…

-The post "ObjectExegesisParanoia" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2004/06/objectexegesisparanoia/) on June 4, 2004.
+The post "ObjectExegesisParanoia" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2004/06/objectexegesisparanoia/) on June 4, 2004.